Why Hitting the Snooze Button Makes You Sleepier

 More Like This

-In Sleep Paralysis: Understanding the Overlap of Wakefulness and Sleep, host Harith Iskander explores the phenomenon of sleep paralysis, a condition where the mind wakes up, but the body remains in a state of sleep.
+In Understanding Sleep Paralysis, host Harith Iskander explores the phenomenon of sleep paralysis, a condition where the mind wakes up, but the body remains in a state of sleep.
 Learn how the brain transitions between sleep stages, particularly REM, and why the body remains immobile to prevent us from acting out our dreams.
 This video is excerpted from BBC’s Got Science?, a science magazine series that explores and explains science in everyday life.